 There are small differences between income statements and cash flow statements, but the exam generally does not cover them.
 Keep it simple and assume both provide the same information.

-Sometimes it’s easier to understand financial documents when we think about them in personal terms.
-You could create a personal balance sheet if you documented all your assets (things you own) and liabilities (things you owe), which then be used to calculate your net worth.
+A balance sheet is often easier to understand if you first think about it in personal terms.
+You could create a personal balance sheet by listing your assets (things you own) and liabilities (things you owe).
+You can then use those totals to calculate your net worth.
 For example:

 This is a simple personal balance sheet.
 With $275,000 of assets and $210,000 of liabilities, this person has a $65,000 net worth.
-Corporate balance sheets are more complicated but are fundamentally the same as personal balance sheets.
-You won’t need to be an accounting expert for the exam, but it’s essential to feel comfortable with the basics.
+Corporate balance sheets include more categories and line items, but the basic idea is the same.
+You won’t need to be an accounting expert for the exam, but you do need to be comfortable with the fundamentals.
 Here’s a quick example of a corporate balance sheet:

 Current assets = $125,000